PawseySC/supercomputing-user-training/refresher-bash-shell-basics/bash-shell-basics.md

 This is a concise refresher on the basic commands available with the Bash shell.
 It is designed as a prerequisite module to the Supercomputing User Training offered by [**Pawsey Supercomputing Research Centre**](https://www.pawsey.org.au), Perth (Australia).
+You can access this reference document both as a [web page](https://github.com/PawseySC/supercomputing-user-training/blob/main/refresher-bash-shell-basics/bash-shell-basics.md) and as a [PDF document](https://github.com/PawseySC/supercomputing-user-training/raw/main/refresher-bash-shell-basics/Refresher-Bash-Shell-Basics.pdf).
-For a more detailed tutorial on the Bash shell, see [The Unix Shell](https://swcarpentry.github.io/shell-novice), by the [Software Carpentries](https://software-carpentry.org).
+For a more detailed tutorial on the Bash shell, see [The Unix Shell](https://swcarpentry.github.io/shell-novice) by the [Software Carpentries](https://software-carpentry.org).

 ## Outline